What is a panic attack?

 A panic attack is a brief episode of intense anxiety, which causes the physical sensations of fear.
 These can include a racing heartbeat, shortness of breath, dizziness, trembling and muscle tension.
 Panic attacks occur frequently and unexpectedly and are often not related to any external threat.
 A panic attack can last from a few minutes to half an hour.
 However, the physical and emotional effects of the attack may last for a few hours.

 Panic attacks are common.
-Up to 35 per cent of the population experience a panic attack at some time in their lives.
+Up to 35% of the population experience a panic attack at some time in their lives.
 A panic attack can also be called an anxiety attack.

 Without treatment, frequent and prolonged panic attacks can be severely disabling.
 The person may choose to avoid a wide range of situations (such as leaving their home or being alone) for fear of experiencing an attack.